lukefitzwolfgang/icatproject/ops/icat421/db_oracle/README.txt

    be put in $GLASSFISH_HOME/glassfish/domains/domain1/lib before starting the domain.
 It can be obtained from the Oracle website.

+2) This installation also requires SQLPlus which can be obtained from the Oracle website.
+Make sure the glassfish3 user has SQLPlus on their PATH.

-2) ./vars contains the usernames and passwords for various accounts that need to be created.
+3) ./properties.sh contains the usernames and passwords for various accounts that need to be created.
 If you make any changes please make sure these are reflected in both of the glassfish.props files in this directory.

-3) This installation also requires SQLPlus which can be obtained from the Oracle website.
-If you have trouble running SQLPlus after installing it from an rpm, check you PATH and LD_LIBRARY_PATH.

 - the end -